rathann/vmware-horizon-client/README.md

 * libpcre
 * libpng
 * libsigc++
-* libx264
 * libXss
 * zlib

 Further unbundling will be possible once VMware builds their binaries with glibmm >= 2.46.
 See https://gitlab.gnome.org/GNOME/glibmm/-/issues/32 .

-As a result, the PCoIP support package depends on FFmpeg from RPM Fusion Free repository and the Real-Time Audio Video support package depends on x264 from the same repository.

-See https://rpmfusion.org/Configuration for information on how to configure RPM Fusion repositories on your machine.

 Known issues
 ------------